itsemon245/lamet/README.md

    - Set up your desired database connection in `config/database.php` (e.g., `sqlite`, `mysql`, `pgsql`). _Postgres is recommended_
    - Set up your cache store in `config/cache.php` (e.g., `redis`).
    - Update `config/metrics.php` to reference the correct `store`, `table`, and `connection` names.

+   > [!NOTE] > **Quick Setup**: Use the provided `misc/postgres-docker-compose.yml` example to quickly spin up a PostgreSQL container for development and testing and even production.

 4. **Run the migration:**